 MOD ARB/7/14

-9 1.7 a) These Regulations recognize the right of any Member, subject to national law and should it decide to do so, to require that administrations and private operating agencies, which operate in its territory and provide an international telecommunication service to the public, be authorized by that Member.
+9 1.7 a) These Regulations recognize the right of any Member State, subject to national law and should it decide to do so, to require that operating agencies, which operate in its territory or provide an international telecommunication/ICT service to the public in its territory, be authorized by that Member State.

 Reasons: This proposal is based on CWG/4A2/33.
 In line with CS; Member States have the sovereign right to impose obligations in accordance with national law, on all operating agencies, not just on recognized operating agencies.